Asynchronous workflows

 -

-Once the task is finished, a call can be made to retrieve the task outcome.
-The response body is the output of the workflow or, in case of error, the description of the problem.
+When the task is finished, makes a call to retrieve its outcome.
+The response body is the output of the workflow.

 The traces of a task, for example its outcome, are kept for 24 hours after creation, then they are deleted automatically.
-The good practice however is to make a call to delete task traces as soon as the task is finished and, if needed, its outcome has been retrieved.
+The good practice however is to delete task traces after the task is finished and, if needed, its outcome has been retrieved.
 This frees up memory and keeps the workflow efficient.

 - Get the status of all the tasks.